 \section{TDDFT dynamics}

 In this section, we explore the application of the extended phase-space technique for simulation of TDDFT dynamics.
+For clarity, we first review and discuss the restraint case and then compare its performance with the midpoint projection in section~\ref{sec:TDDFT:midpoint}.
+We note that the latter formally corresponds to taking $\omega=0$ and performing the projection at the end of each propagation time step, such that the methodology development discussed in section~\ref{sec:TDDFT:extended} broadly apply to both methods.
+Given its significant increased numerical complexity and run time, we did not implement the symmetric projection for TDDFT.
 To streamline discussions, we often provide subset of equations that are relevant to illustrate the points being discussed rather than the entire sets of equations for the dynamics.
 In appendix~\ref{app:TDDFT_split_operator_equations} we provide a comprehensive summary of the equations that must be implemented for the extended phase-space split operator schemes we put forward in this section.
-We have implemented all the TDDFT split-operator propagators we discuss in this Paper in version~1.23 of the \texttt{QMol-grid} package~\cite{mauger_2024}, which is available for download on its GitHub and MathWorks repositories~\cite{QMol_grid}.
+We have implemented all the TDDFT split-operator propagators we discuss in this Paper in version~1.24 of the \texttt{QMol-grid} package~\cite{mauger_2024}, which is available for download on its GitHub and MathWorks repositories~\cite{QMol_grid}.
 To speed up calculations, our implementation takes advantage of the refactorization discussed around Eq.~\eqref{eq:symplectic_split_operator}.